Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 # This Application is designed for to tackle in a situations like COVID-19.
 # Local E Grocery service is used to order all grocery items by customers from respected local shops.
 # Cart Service

 1.Customers can add products.
-2.Manipulate their own carts.
+2.Manipulate their own cart.
 3.securely access the products and place the all products.

 # Address Service

-1.Customers can have Multiple addresses.
+1. Customers can have Multiple addresses.
 2.Shop owners also mange their addresses.

 # Completely secure Management of Carts,Products,Addresses,Payments,Orders all services.